-What does a perfect day in your life looks like?
+What does a perfect day in your life look like?

 A perfect day is filming an exhausting 16 hour day over dozens of locations and then returning home late at night to revue the day’s footage only to discover that you have captured something purely magical during the course of the day, makes it all worthwhile.

 Where do you come from originally and where you call home now?
 Can you give us some local tips we cannot find in a guidebook but you highly recommend about your hometown?